Acekorneya/Ark-Survival-Ascended-Server/README.md

   ```

 > **Note:** When using `-restart` with instances that have `API=TRUE`, the script automatically uses a special restart process that stops and starts the container instead of using the in-game restart command.
 This ensures proper restarting for API-enabled servers.

+The image launches only its checksum-verified, pinned GE-Proton build.
+A retry message means the same pinned executable is being tried again; it does not select an older Proton release or direct Wine fallback.

 - Save the world of all instances every 30 minutes:
   ```